chethanhn29/Data-science-ML-and-DL-Resources/Large_language_Models(LLM)/Langchain.md

   - Purpose: Provides additional context to LLM for answering a question.
   - Use: When too much data for LLM, retriever fetches relevant pieces.
   - Process: Retrieve relevant documents, pass them to LLM.
-  - Retriever Source: Can be from SQL table, internet, etc.
+  - Retriever Source: Can be from SQL table, internet,vector store etc.
-  - Example: Populating vector store as retriever.
-  - Resources: Refer to documentation for vector stores.
   - Fetches relevant documents for LLM context.
   - Utilizes retriever to fetch and pass data.
   - Indexes data using vector store for retrieval.
 4. **Conversation retrieval chain**: Utilizes chat history to create conversational interactions, enabling the model to remember and respond contextually.
   - Extends retrieval to handle chatbot-like interactions.
   - Dynamically retrieves documents based on conversation history.
+  - The retrieval method should now not just work on the most recent input, but rather should take the whole history into account.
+  - The final LLM chain should likewise take the whole history into account
 5. **Agent**: Employs an LLM to determine whether fetching additional data is necessary to answer questions, optimizing response accuracy and relevance.
   - Dynamic decision-making by LLM.
   - Tools provided access to retriever and search.